ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/README.md

 If you want to read all the attestations about a specific address, you need to look at the emitted `AttestationCreated` events.

+You can do it using [MSilb7's adapter for Flipside Crypto](https://github.com/MSilb7/op_attestationstation_data).
+You can also do it using any Optimism node using JavaScript (see below):

 1. Create a filter.
    You can filter based on any combination of: